 5) Class 16

 Class 16 memory cards are relatively new and have transfer speeds in the region of 200 Mbps.
 Again, no specific value.
-They are really fast but the preset most common electronics that are available do not have the bandwidth to handle such speeds.
+They are really fast but the preset most common electronics that are available do not have the capacity to handle such speeds.
 It is wise going for a class 10 to save on cost and also availability.

 There are a number of manufacturers out there making micro SDs but few are reputable.
 Some of the reputable ones are SanDisk, Kingston, and Samsung.
 If you get one from these manufacturers when considering brands, pick any of those and you will never regret it.
 Be careful too because there are fake products out there bearing similar names as the original ones.
 Be sure to buy them from some of the most trusted brands and dealers out there for originals only.
 Personally, I am using a Lexar 16 GB class 10 SDHC Micro SD card (Pictured above) on my phone.
 I have used it for almost a year now and it appears good.
 I have no complaints.
-As an addition, there are modern DDR4 Micro SDs that are more power-efficient and are used mostly in servers and high-speed modern SSDs.
+As in addition, there are modern DDR4 Micro SDs that are more power-efficient and are used mostly in servers and high-speed modern SSDs.
 They are a little expensive though.